Request a THGAAC Speaker (Free Service)

 Speaking Engagements

-Starts Apr 3, 2024 at 4:30pm Ends Apr 3, 2024 at 5:30pm Peace is not a wish.
+Peace is not a wish.
 Peace is not something you want, dream of, and wait for others to deliver.
 Peace is an action.
 Many, many actions.
 Whether in one’s heart, community, or world, peace requires our daily actions.
 With over three decades of experience as a student activist, a professional agent of change working on campaigns to end violence against women, landmines, and child soldiers, Loung will explore how we can all lead in our daily lives to make a difference in our world.
-Click for more info |

 Speaking Engagements

-Starts Apr 1, 2024 Ends Apr 12, 2024 Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
+Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
 This event will see some of the most distinguished professors in Genocide Studies and Prevention from across the US and Canada addressing a range of pertinent issues.
-Click for more info

 The Vel d’Hiv Round-Up: The Largest Mass Arrest in Wartime French History